The simple (and free) method small businesses are using to climb local search rankings

 Local customers ARE looking for your business online.
 Make sure they find you.

 So, even if you have no interest in building a website for your business, it’s vital that you claim your business listings on all the relevant review sites.
 (For example, restaurants should also claim their OpenTable pages.)
+Plus, new research from Womply shows that businesses that claim their listings on multiple online business reviews sites make 58% more money!
 Click below for our step-by-step articles.

 - How to claim your Google My Business listing